aws-samples/mlops-pipeline-prestodb/README.md

 # Amazon SageMaker MLOps pipeline with PrestoDB

 Amazon SageMaker can be used to create end-to-end MLOps pipelines that include steps for data preparation, model training, tuning, evaluation and batch transform.
 In this repo we show how you can read raw data available in [`PrestoDB`](https://prestodb.io/) via SageMaker Processing Jobs, then train a binary classification model using SageMaker Training Jobs, tune the model using SageMaker Automatic Model Tuning and then run a batch transform for inference.
 All these steps are tied together via two SageMaker Pipelines: a training pipeline and a batch inference pipeline.
-Finally, we also demonstrate deplying the trained model on a SageMaker Endpoint for realtime inference.
+Finally, we also demonstrate deploying the trained model on a SageMaker Endpoint for real-time inference.

 ## Getting started

-To run this code follow the prerequsites below and then run the notebooks in the order specified.
+To run this code follow the prerequisites below and then run the notebooks in the order specified.

-### Prerequsites
+### Prerequisites

-The following prerequsites need to be in place before running this code.
+The following prerequisites need to be in place before running this code.

 #### PrestoDB